cagix/pandoc-thesis/README.md

 1. Install pandoc from <https://pandoc.org/>
 2. You also need to install LaTeX, e.g. from <https://www.tug.org/texlive/>
 3. Install packages needed by pandoc: <https://pandoc.org/MANUAL.html#creating-a-pdf>
-4. Either set an environment variable `PANDOC` pointing to the location of your pandoc installation or change in the line `PANDOC      ?= docker run --rm -v $(PWD):/pandoc pandoc-thesis pandoc` in the [`Makefile`](Makefile) to reflect your settings
+4. Either set an environment variable `PANDOC` pointing to the location of your pandoc installation or change the line `PANDOC      ?= docker run --rm -v $(PWD):/pandoc pandoc-thesis pandoc` in the [`Makefile`](Makefile) to reflect your settings

 ### Additional Templates